-USFWS time of year restrictions will be implemented to reduce impacts to the NLEB and Indiana Bat.
-No trees greater than 3 inches in diameter at breast height may be removed between 15 April and 15 September.
+To minimize impacts to the NLEB and federally-endangered Indiana bat, USFWS time of year restrictions will be implemented for this action.
+No trees greater than 3 inches diameter at breast height may be removed between 15 April and 15 September, inclusive.